Accelerating Monte Carlo event generation -- rejection sampling using neural network event-weight estimates: Machine learning event weights

+When comparing Eq.~\eqref{eq:surrogateMEPS} to the first identity in the multi-channel integral given by Eq.~\eqref{eq:multichannel}, we identify the phase-space element $ \dif x_a \dif x_b d\Phi_n$ in momentum space with the differential $du'$ multiplied by the multi-channel density $\sum_j\alpha_j g_j(u')$.
+The Jacobian factor $|J_{\Phi_n}|$ corresponds to $1/g(u')$.
+Our NN thus has to approximate the ratio $f(u')/g(u')$, that is obviously dependent on the total importance sampling density $g$, but not on the very channel used to produce the phase-space point, see also Ref.~\cite{Ohl:1998jn}.

 Alternatively to Eq.~\eqref{eq:surrogateMEPS} one could approximate the squared matrix element only, \emph{i.e.}\ $s' \approx \big|\mathcal{M}_{ab \to n}\big|^2$, and fully calculate the Jacobian factors for each phase-space point.
 Due to its factorised nature, this approach would in fact be easier to implement.
 However, it suffers from the significant costs of evaluating the phase-space weight for multi-leg processes, which can sometimes even rival the evaluation cost of the matrix element.
-Furthermore, the combination of Jacobian factors and matrix elements often yields a smoother function over phase space and also allows to consider further transformations in the future, \emph{e.g.}\ training the surrogate based on the input random numbers directly, instead of the momenta constructed from them.
+Furthermore, the combination of Jacobian factors and matrix elements often yields a smoother function over phase space.
 We thus only consider the approach of replacing the combined matrix-element and phase-space weight with a fast surrogate here.

 Various test cases for surrogate models were considered in the course of this work, including (boosted) decision trees, random forests and neural networks.
 While being faster\footnote{The prediction speed of the machine-learning models depends on their architecture.
 One can construct simple neural networks which are able to predict faster than a very deep decision tree.
-However, the accuracy and ability to generalise may decrease with simpler topologies.}, random forests and (boosted) decision trees yield a poorer prediction accuracy, rendering them inadequate for an application in the surrogate-based unweighting.
+However, the accuracy and ability to generalise may decrease with simpler topologies.}, random forests and (boosted) decision trees yield a poorer prediction accuracy, rendering them inadequate for an application in the surrogate-based unweighting~\cite{Krause:2804526}.
 Thus, only neural networks are discussed further in the following.

+Given the specific role of the surrogate in the proposed unweighting procedure, we seek for light-weight network architectures, flexible enough to approximate the weight of high-multiplicity scattering events well, and fast to evaluate.
+To this end we employ rather simple multi-layer feedforward fully connected neural networks (NN).

+As input-layer variables we use the three-momentum components of the initial- and final-state particles\footnote{Note, we here assume the initial-state momenta of partonic scattering events to be collinear with the incoming beams, \emph{i.e.}\ along the $\pm z$-axis, such that their $x$ and $y$ components vanish.}, \emph{i.e.}\ $3n+2$ inputs.
+In general, any set of variables that has an injective mapping to the phase-space point could be used, even with different dimensionality if adding or removing variables.